Goggia edges Vonn for second day on 2018 Olympic course

 Stuhec moves to first place in the season standings ahead of Tina Weirather of Leichenstein, who placed ninth here on Sunday, to lead the race for the Super-G crystal globe with a round remaining.
 Goggia moved to fifth spot.

-Stuhec of Slovenia also leads the season downhill standings ahead of the last event in Aspen later this month.
+Stuhec also leads the season downhill standings ahead of the last event in Aspen later this month.

 "I know the chances are good for me now but we still have one more race to go in each event," Stuhec said.
 "I also have to fight for it and just do my best."